-Ruth Bader Ginsburg's Stance On Roe V. Wade Is Not What You'd Expect
+This Is Ruth Bader Ginsburg's Stance On Roe V. Wade & It's Not What You'd Expect

 President Donald Trump on July 9 announced his nomination to fill the vacancy on the U.S. Supreme Court following the retirement announcement of Justice Anthony Kennedy.
 Now, as the country waits to see whether the Senate will confirm Trump's pick, it also faces the prospect of a court that might jeopardize reproductive rights.
 And when it comes to the justices' stances on abortion, it's worth noting that Ruth Bader Ginsburg's stance on Roe v.
 Wade is actually fairly critical.